-Could 'friendly' gut bacteria help fight heart disease?July 17th, 2012 in Medical research /
+Could 'friendly' gut bacteria help fight heart disease?July 17, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- Scientists at the University of Reading are looking at ways of tackling heart disease and diabetes - through our guts.